spences10/scottspence.com/copy/privacy-policy.md

 ### Contact information for site administrators

-If you need to get in touch, email me at [yo@scottspence.dev] and I'll action it straight away.
+If you need to get in touch, email me at [yo@scottspence.dev] or use the [contact form] and I'll action it straight away.

 ### Tools